SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

   3. Normally an Assistant will tell you that he didn't understand you, when none of the defined commands has matched the spoken command.
 Using the *Conversation* booster a special mode can be activated, that will redirect all non-recognized commands to an LLM for interpretation and processing.
 This LLM will have full access to the knowledebase of the Assistant and will therefore be able to run a knowledgeable conversation with you.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
-Therefore, configuring speech improvement is fully optional.
+Therefore, configuring conversation booster is fully optional.

 #### Tab *Plugins*